D-J-117/GEP-Inventory-Assignment-Unity-D-J-117/README.md

 On PlayerCharacter, under the script ThirdPersonController, there is a bool named AlwaysDisplayInventory.
 Set to True to always display inventory, set to False to hide inventory until you open it.

+The item display will display the information of the first item stored in the inventory.